MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/file-column-data.md

 File columns store binary data.
 File columns may be in any custom or customizable Dataverse table.

-File columns are different from the other system columns that can store binary data because you cannot directly set the values in a create or update operation or retrieve the file data with the record.
-You must use the methods described in this topic to create, retrieve, update, or delete binary data for file columns.
+File columns are different from the other system columns that can store binary data because you can't directly set the values in a create or update operation, or retrieve the file data with the record.
+You must use the methods described in this article to create, retrieve, update, or delete binary data for file columns.

 There are several different ways to work with file column data using Web API.
 All methods are supported equally.
 Choose the method that works best for you.
-Because binary files may be large, it is frequently necessary to split the file into multiple chunks, (or blocks) that can be sent or received sequentially or in parallel to improve performance.
+Because binary files may be large, it's frequently necessary to split the file into multiple chunks (or blocks) that can be sent or received sequentially or in parallel to improve performance.

 ## File name column